Justin Bieber concert in Portugal cancelled

-LONDON Canadian singer Justin Bieber has cancelled one of two planned concerts in Portugal this week, the venue in Lisbon said on its website on Monday.
+LONDON, March 11 Canadian singer Justin Bieber has cancelled one of two concerts scheduled for this week in Portugal, the venue in Lisbon said on its website on Monday.

-A source close to the singer, who spoke on condition of anonymity, said the cancellation was not linked to Bieber's collapse on-stage in London last week, which forced the teen sensation to take a 20-minute break for oxygen and later to visit a hospital.
+It was not immediately clear whether the cancellation was linked to his collapse on-stage in London last week which forced the teen sensation to take a 20-minute break to receive oxygen and then to stay overnight in hospital.

 "Due to unforeseen circumstances, Justin Bieber was forced to cancel the second performance in Portugal, March 12," a statement said on the website of the Pavilhao Atlantico.